 We also have a Kids Activity Booklet to help immerse the little ones in the environment, or you can follow the HAIKU Poem Trail which was created in partnership with the Port Arts Network.

-We recognise their unique ability to care for Country and the intrinsic spiritual, cultural, economic, social and environmental connections they share with the land and waters.
-We value genuine partnerships with Wadawurrung to achieve effective management of our coastal regions.
+Bellarine Bayside acknowledges the Wadawurrung People as the Traditional Custodians of the Bellawiyn land, waterways and skies, and we pay our respects to their Elders past, present and future.
+We recognise the unique ability of Wadawurrung People to care for Country and the intrinsic spiritual, cultural, economic, social and environmental connections they share with the land and waters.
+We are committed to partnering with Wadawurrung to achieve effective management of Country through self-determination.